-- Most exams start with reading time where no writing is allowed.
-Use this time wisely — make sure you understand the instructions on the front page of the exam paper and that you have read the questions carefully.
+- Use this time wisely — make sure you understand the instructions of the assessment and that you have read the questions carefully

-If you have questions about your exams, are feeling stressed and need some support, there are several ways you can find the help you need.
+If you have questions about your exams, are feeling stressed and need some support, we're here to help.